-Add a new paragraph after [expr.call], paragraph 8:
+Add a new paragraph after [expr.call], paragraph 8 and move the note down:

-When control is transferred back to this function call ([stmt.return], [expr.await]), all postcondition assertions of the function call are evaluated in sequence ([dcl.contract.func]).
-If the implementation is permitted to introduce a temporary to hold the result value ([class.temporary]), evaluation of postcondition assertions may happen before or happen after the initialization of the result object from that temporary.
-[Note: These evaluations, in turn, are sequenced before the destruction of any function parameters. --end note]
+When the called function exits normally ([stmt.return], [expr.await]), all postcondition assertions of the function are evaluated in sequence ([dcl.contract.func]).
+If the implementation introduces any temporary objects to hold the result value as specified in [class.temporary], the evaluation of each postcondition assertion is indeterminately sequenced with respect to the initialization of any of those temporaries or the result object.
+These evaluations, in turn, are sequenced before the destruction of any function parameters.